by Donella Hosten

 The students who took the top 2 spots, Pearlina Thomas and Chad Welch, are second and first-year students, respectively.
 Both students selected Chinese as an elective and jumped at the opportunity to take part in the competition.
 Thomas and Welch performed songs in Chinese.

-Thomas and Welch noted that although neither of them have been to China before, they are happy for the opportunity and are ready to embrace even more of the culture, and learn as much as they can.
+Thomas and Welch noted that although neither of them has been to China before, they are happy for the opportunity and are ready to embrace even more of the culture, and learn as much as they can.
 Welch said he “expects lots of obstacles to come our way but I know we will face it and conquer them.”

 Dr Jeffery Britton, Principal of TAMCC, said he was quite impressed with the performances.
 He thanked the Chinese Ambassador for the experience afforded to the students, through the Confucius Classroom.

 In speaking about China’s International Bridge Proficiency Competition, Ambassador Boqian said there were approximately 96 participating countries in last year’s competition.
 However, she did note that Grenada was well represented by the 2 students from TAMCC, who, although they did not win, took advantage of the Chinese experience offered to them.
-This year, 2 additional students will be traveling along with the winners, as observers.
+This year, 2 additional students will be travelling along with the winners, as observers.

 NOW Grenada is not responsible for the opinions, statements or media content presented by contributors.
 In case of abuse, click here to report.